Relaxation Audio with Candi is a relaxation podcast with peaceful relaxation scripts for sleep, stress relief, and health.

 - Sleep relaxation audio – relaxation exercises to help you get to sleep.

-- Subscribe to Relaxation Audio with Candi podcast in iTunes for a new relaxation download every week.
+- Make sure to subscribe to Relaxation Audio with Candi in iTunes, on Google Podcasts, on YouTube, or your preferred podcast app to get a new relaxation download every week.

 Request Relaxation Podcast Topics

 Are you looking for a particular type of relaxation audio?
 Please share your ideas on my Facebook page.
 Although I might not be able to address all topics, I will consider all requests, and you might see your request featured on an upcoming podcast episode.
 Share your relaxation podcast request here!

 Benson, H. (1975).
 The relaxation response.
 New York: William Morrow.